-This article provides ideas about how to approach refactoring based on the complexity and stability of the codebase (Feather's Quadrant) and proposes a refactoring workflow based on a four step process and some practical suggestions on how to apply it.
+This article provides ideas about how to approach refactoring based on the complexity and stability of the codebase (Feather's Quadrant) and proposes a refactoring process workflow 5

 Scott Ambler discusses a recent mini-survey designed to find out how TDD is being used in practice.
 He examines the state of practice and what techniques and tools are being used with TDD.

 To refactor legacy code, the ideal is to have a suite of unit tests to prevent regressions.
 However it's not always that easy.
 This article describes a methodology to safely refactor legacy code.
 7

 JetBrains is one of the few companies that thrives selling developer tools.
 In this interview you get some insight in their strategies, current and new products and future plans.
 5

 Developers often talk about Technical Debt saying its slowing your projects down.
 What are they really saying?
 What measures can you take to reduce it before it cripples your projects?
 3

 The skills needed to be hyper-productive in an agile project differ from those required by a traditional one.
 This article identifies behavioral and technical skills required to give a team that edge.
 16

 Danijel Arsenovski attempts to dispel some of the myths around refactoring and how it applies to .NET developers.
 10